Unreal Championship 2: The Liandri Conflict: Development

-Unreal Championship 2 began development after Unreal Tournament 2003 was released and a planned sequel was in the works for the PC.
-Unreal Championship 2 came as a result of a possible console port of Unreal Tournament 2005 (which was instead changed to Unreal Tournament 3 after the branching off).
-Epic Games decided to move the game over to the consoles and became a three-game contract between Midway Games and Epic Games.
+Unreal Championship 2 began development after Unreal Tournament 2003 was released, and a planned sequel was in the works for the PC.
+The title came as a result of a possible console port of Unreal Tournament 2005 (which was instead changed to Unreal Tournament 3 after the branching off).
+Epic Games decided to move the game over to the consoles, and became a three-game contract between Midway Games and Epic Games.
 With the Midway publishing deal, Raiden from the Mortal Kombat series of games, which Midway owned before its bankruptcy, was added as an unlockable playable character.
 Additionally, players could switch from the normal Unreal Tournament male announcer to the announcer from the Mortal Kombat games being published at that time.

 The game was built on a custom version of Unreal Engine 2.5, dubbed 'Unreal Engine 2X'.
 Created specifically for the Xbox console by Epic Games, the engine could push "3-4 times the polygons of the original Unreal Championship game..." and for its time "outperform[ed] most current generation PC games even though they run on much faster CPUs".
-Part of the reason the game was very detailed, and could rival PC games of that time was due to the engine's memory enhancements which allowed them to reduce the console memory footprint and manage leaks more efficiently.
+Part of the reason the game was detailed, and could rival PC games of that time was due to the engine's memory enhancements, which allowed them to reduce the console memory footprint, and manage leaks more efficiently.